ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-critical-alert/readme.md

 ## Examples

-Example of a critical alert component, where the user is explicitly passing in the content through the `content` property - this will override any HTML content passed as a child of the critical alert component, and the resulting content text passed into the `content` property will be displayed.
+One way to use the critical alert component is by explicitly passing in the content through the `content` property - this will override any HTML content passed as a child of the critical alert component (see the next example), and the resulting content text passed into the `content` property will be displayed.

 ```html
 <ontario-critical-alert content="This is the content for the critical alert" />